dushanperic/compass-map-section/README.md

 ## Deploying

-Scripts that are loaded on the site are served via jsdeliver from the dist folder.
+Scripts that are loaded on the site are served via jsdelivr from the dist folder.

 The script targets a specific div on the page and renders a content inside it.

-When new dist files are generated, it is necessary to create a new js deliver links to the dist files and update the links in the head of the webflow site.
+When new dist files are generated, it is necessary to create a new jsdelivr links to the dist files and update the links in the head of the webflow site.

 ## License